gravitational/teleport/rfd/0058-desktop-file-transfer.md

 ### File System Virtual Channel Extension (RDP Option 2)

-The other option for transferring files over an RDP connection is the file system virtual channel extension.
+The other option for tranferring files over an RDP connection is the file system virtual channel extension.
 This is a feature supported in many native RDP clients.
 After the connection is established, the RDP client announces a directory it wishes to share.
 This announcement includes basic metadata about the